 Many facilities still rely on traditional file cabinets to maintain records and static shelves to store medical supplies.
 These approaches can work — at least in the beginning.
 Though the more successful your hospital becomes, the more physical items you’ll have to store on site.

 Fortunately, there now exists a range of affordable storage solutions that allow your facility’s real estate to be optimized.
 Some of the more popular approaches include:

 - Mobile storage units that can easily move from one department to another.
 These are essentially shelves on wheels that can be relocated based on need.

 - Retractable shelves that expand outward when you need to retrieve something — and fold into themselves once you’re done.
 You’ve probably seen these types of “stacks” in museum or library basements.

 - Off-site storage that allows you to free floor space by keeping infrequently used items outside of the facility.
 There may be a monthly charge for this service, but it’s an investment that often pays for itself if you’re able to open more treatment rooms in your hospital.

 Need More Inventory Tips for Your Health Care Facility?

 The above are proven tips for reducing costs and making your facility’s inventory easier to manage.
-However, if you’re looking for even more ways to streamline your hospital’s operations, consider asking your staff for recommendations.
+However, if you’re looking for even more ways to streamline your hospital’s operations, consider asking your staff for recommendations or purchasing Inventory Templates.
 Each department faces unique challenges and opportunities.
 By soliciting employee feedback, you can quickly uncover additional ideas for reducing waste and boosting overall productivity.